praneethnamburi/pySampled/README.md

 ## Installation

-You can install `pySampled` via PyPI, Conda-Forge, or directly from the GitHub repository.
+You can install `pysampled` via PyPI, Conda-Forge, or directly from the GitHub repository.
 Follow the instructions below based on your preferred method.

 ---